mattzollinhofer/vue-typeahead-bootstrap/README.md

 ## Contributing

-Please note that active development is done on the `Development` branch.
+Please note that active development is done on the `master` branch.
 PR's are welcome!

-## Contributing

-Please note that active development is done on the `Development` branch.
-PR's are welcome!

-## Sites using this component

-- [plottr.io](https://plottr.io) - Plan and map your running/cycling routes.
-This component is an offshoot from this project.

-Send a pull request to add your site to this list!